 “We are very lucky to have his rescue from Dead Dog Beach on film, as CNN was filming a story on The Sato Project at the time,” Emily explained.

 Click here to watch that video and you will see BamBam at 1:07 standing between his two sisters.

 Getting to know BamBam

 BamBam lives in the Greater Boston area with another sato named Tequila and a cat named Dexter.
 Tequila’s companion passed away, causing him to become very depressed; that’s when Emily decided to adopt another dog.
 Emily says it took Tequila a few weeks to get used to BamBam but now they are inseparable.

-BamBam is a goofy and affectionate dog who is always happy, according to his fur mom.
-He was scared of water at first, Emily told me, but now he loves to swim!
+BamBam is a goofy and affectionate dog who is always happy, according to Emily.
+He was scared of water at first, but now he loves to swim!
 He also enjoys naps and barking at men in hats.
 When it comes to toys, BamBam likes stuffed animals that he can destroy with his brother.